 This model has exposed midsole laters in the forefoot and midfoot, which isn’t a problem in most settings.
-However, on concrete and asphalt, if you’re cutting or digging your feet into the ground, then you may run into some issues with midsole breakdown due to the friction cutting into the high-abrasion EVA foam midsole.
+However, on concrete and asphalt, if you’re cutting or digging your feet into the ground, then you may run into some issues with the outsole peeling away from the midsole in this model.

 To discuss the performance of Altra Solstice XT 2, I’m going to talk about how these shoes perform in different contexts and settings.
 This can hopefully help you contextualize if this training shoe is right for your needs.

 Altra Solstice XT 2 for Lifting and CrossFit